This Oven Baked Pumpkin Gnocchi with Thyme and Parmesan is the perfect vegetarian one pot dish for casual entertaining.

 - Bring a large pan of water to the boil, salt it generously and add the gnocchi.
 Cook it as per the packet instructions and then drain and rinse in cold water.

-- Remove any peel from the pumpkin and then use a mandolin or sharp knife to cut it into thin slices (no thicker than 0.2 inch)
+- Remove any peel from the pumpkin and then use a mandolin or sharp knife to cut it into thin slices (no thicker than 0.2 inch) and about twice the length of the gnocchi. (see note 2)

 - Peel and slice the onion into half moons.